a-sumo/CDAW/README.md

 - enemy pokemon storage inside pokédex upon battle end
 - display of Pokémon sprites and names fetched with PokéAPI

-Features that aven't been implement due to time constraints:
+Features that haven't been implement due to time constraints:

 -  types for moves and pokemons
 -  damage and health recovery system